thephpleague/period/docs/4.0/duration.md

 - a `League\Period\Period` object;
 - a `DateInterval` object;
+- an integer interpreted as the interval expressed in seconds.
+- a string representing a chronometer format `+/-HH:MM::SS.FFFFFF`
+- a string following the ISO8601 interval specification parsable by `DateInterval::__construct` *since 4.11.0*
 - a string parsable by the `DateInterval::createFromDateString` method.
-- a string representing a chronometer format `+/-HH:MM::SS.FFFFFF`
-- an integer interpreted as the interval expressed in seconds.

 <p class="message-warning"><strong>WARNING:</strong> When the string is not parsable by <code>DateInterval::createFromDateString</code> a <code>DateInterval</code> object representing the <code>0</code> interval is returned as described in <a href="https://bugs.php.net/bug.php?id=50020">PHP bug #50020</a>.</p>